Sign Up Free

 What Is Bitcoin?
 (The Real Explanation)

 Bitcoin is the world's first public digital money.
 It lets anyone send or receive value over the internet without going through a bank, payment company, or government.
-It runs on a decentralized network with a permanently fixed supply of 21 million coins, and no single person or organization controls it.
+It runs on a decentralized blockchain network with a permanently fixed supply of 21 million coins, and no single person or organization controls it.

 That definition is worth unpacking, because every word in it carries weight.
 Think about the internet.
 Before it existed, if you wanted to publish information to a wide audience, you needed access to private infrastructure: a newspaper, a television network, a publishing house.
 The internet created public infrastructure for information.
 Anyone with a connection could publish, share, and access content without asking permission from a gatekeeper.